 If the day is not that sunny, go to the Military War Museum in Can Tho (Bao Tang Quan Khu 9), covering the Vietnamese military and the wars they fought.
 The museum is spacious and has lots of rooms and outdoor exhibitions with local history, French occupation, and the Vietnam War.
 Exhibitions include some military equipment, military weapons from the war, and even remains of a helicopter.
 The museum is free, so you can spend as much time as you want.

-Ong Temple is a pagoda in the center of Can Tho city decorated with huge incense coils, that fills the room with smoke and fragrant.
+Ong Temple is a pagoda in the center of Can Tho city decorated with huge incense coils that fill the room with smoke and fragrant.
 When visiting the temple, respect its rules and lit your own incense coil with the wish and positive thoughts written on a plate.
 When the plate is attached to the coil and the coil is lit, a man with a long pole hangs it to the ceiling so that your wishes and thoughts could go upwards to gods as a message.

 You most probably have used Golden Star Balm (Cao Sao Vang) when having a cold or a headache, or remember it from your childhood.
 The balm is made of high-quality essential oils from Vietnam - Peppermint, Menthol, Camphor, and Cajuput.
 If you have a chance to be in the pharmacy, get one or a lot, because they cost around 30 cents apiece.
 I think it is one of the best souvenirs, that is recognized by many and is actually the quality stuff.